kolinwj/perfectnumbers/README.md

 ## REST Service

 Used Apache CXF to implement the REST API service.
-Defined and developed below mentioned two REST APIs to perform the given specific tasks separately.
+Defined and developed below mentioned two REST APIs to perform given specific tasks separately.

 1. Check if a given number is perfect